-Make in India Campaign, launched on 25th September of key sectors - including Railways, Defense, Insurance 2014 globally is a major national initiative covering 25 and Medical Devices - to dramatically higher levels of sectors which focuses on making India a global manufacturing Hub.
+Make in India Campaign, launched on 25th September of key sectors - including Railways, Defense, Insurance 2014 globally is a major national initiative covering 25 and Medical Devices - to dramatically higher levels of sectors which focuses on making India a global Foreign Direct Investment.
+Among the slew of reforms manufacturing Hub.
 The campaign aims take the and measures announced under the programme, the manufacturing growth to 10% on a sustainable basis by introducing business friendly regulatory environment, enhancing the ease of doing business and improving manufacturing infrastructure, among others.

 In a short space of time, the obsolete and obstructive frameworks of the past have been dismantled and replaced with a transparent and user-friendly system that is helping drive investment, foster innovation, develop skills, protect IP and build best-in-class manufacturing infrastructure.
-The most striking indicator of progress is the unprecedented opening up youth focused programmes have been introduced under the Skill India programme.
+The most striking order to boost jobs in the manufacturing sector, new indicator of progress is the unprecedented opening up youth focused programmes have been introduced noteworthy mentions include new de-licensing and deregulation measures to reduce complexity, increase speed and transparency.
+Also, there is now a 24X7 online process of applying Industrial License & Industrial Entrepreneur Memorandum through e-Biz portal and Udyog Adhaar.

+In terms of infrastructure, new smart cities and industrial clusters are being developed to integrate and increase connectivity between rail, road, port and air networks to support the manufacturing sectors.
+In under the Skill India programme.
 Further, the National Intellectual Property Rights Policy 2016 was recently announced to nurture innovation and R&D activities in the country.
 These and many more initiatives have already started showing results in India's ranking on World Bank's Ease of Doing Business' Index, which was 142 among 189 countries in 2015 and has now improved to 130th in 2017 from 131st in 2016.